twhite1031/FCST_GAME/README.md

 python synopticgame.py
 ```
 # Output
-There are two types of outputs regarding forecast numbers
+There are two types of outputs regarding forecast numbers, consensus and forecasters

-## raw_data - data simply read from the files, no error calculations
+## raw_data - data read from the files, no error calculations
 - Consensus data for each file (csv)
 ## error_data - base error calculations, but no scaling or weights
 - Consensus raw error for each file (csv)